 - Faculty, Staff, Temporary Employees, and Student Employees will receive bi-weekly reminders until the mandatory training programs are completed.

-- All TCU, Brite, and TCU and UNTHSC School of Medicine employees, including temporary employees, are required to complete the annual compliance training courses, regardless of length of employment.
+- All TCU, Brite, and TCU School of Medicine employees, including temporary employees, are required to complete the annual compliance training courses, regardless of length of employment.

-- Mozilla Firefox, Google Chrome, and Safari are the preferred internet browsers for the mandatory trainings.
+- Google Chrome, Firefox, Safari, and Edge are the preferred internet browsers for the mandatory trainings.
 EVERFI courses are not supported on the Internet Explorer browser.
 Should you experience problems, technical support is available 24/7 and can be accessed from the Help link within the course or by visiting the Everfi technical support site.

 - The online compliance courses currently are not supported on smart phones.
 We recommend that you use a tablet, laptop or a desktop computer to complete your training.